ecodynlab/GALUP/ExercisesM2/Exercise1.md

 ## Instructions
 - Copy the script Time Series Analysis Example and paste into GEE editor,
 - Draw a small box in an area of your interest anywhere in the world, this object is automatically imported as a geometry at the start of the script.
-- variables **ST_DATE** and **EN_DATE** specify the start and end dates,
+- Variables **ST_DATE** and **EN_DATE** specify the start and end dates,
-- variable **MOD13Q1** is the MODIS 16-day 500m Global NDVI/EVI product,
+- Variable **MOD13Q1** is the MODIS 16-day 500m Global NDVI/EVI product,
-- variable **imgNDV** filters all MODIS Data to get NDVI images and clip them to the region of interest.
+- Variable **imgNDV** filters all MODIS Data to get NDVI images and clip them to the region of interest.
-- variable **imgPET** similarly filters all MOD16A2 Data to get PET images and clip them to the region of interest.
+- Variable **imgPET** similarly filters all MOD16A2 Data to get PET images and clip them to the region of interest.
-- the print statements let you inspect the contents of these image collecetions in the console.
+- The print statements let you inspect the contents of these image collecetions in the console.
 - On the charts generated in the console, click on the upper right corner to open the chart in a new window.
 - Download the chart as an CSV sheet by clicking on the button in the upper right corner.
 - Open this CSV in Microsoft Excel and fit a trendline to it.